Why is my irrigation system bare spots

 Landscaping

-The answer to 'why is my irrigation system bare spots' is that there are several common causes, including improper sprinkler head placement, clogged or damaged sprinklers, and issues with the water pressure or flow.
-Bare spots can indicate that certain areas of your lawn are not receiving enough water from the irrigation system.
+The answer to 'why is my irrigation system bare spots' is that there are several common causes, including improper sprinkler head placement, water pressure issues, or overwatering in certain areas.
+Bare spots can be a sign that the irrigation system is not providing even water coverage across your lawn.

 Step-by-Step Guide